uea-teaching/computing-principles/lectures/analysis1/analysis1.md

 Note:
+Remember I said we have 2 things to consider?
 We want to find the number of ops for any value of n e.g. not 6 or 12, but relative (e.g. n operations, or n*n, etc.)